resonance00x0/http-downloader/faq.md

 **Enabling this may not guarantee increase in download speed.
 This may vary based on several factors as discussed above.**

+### How to start download from another browser?
+HTTP-Downloader relies on Android's native WebView for displaying webpages.
+Since it is not as advanced as modern browsers, the pages may look choppy and some times download may not start.
+But HTTP-Downloader is heavily extensible.
+You can start download from third party browsers too (even though it requires some technical expertise).
+Follow these steps to grab a download from other browsers like Chrome:
+1. Install and configure any network monitoring tool (For example: https://play.google.com/store/apps/details?id=app.greyshirts.sslcapture).
+2. With the network monitor running, go to the website from any browser and start download.
+Cancel download when it reaches around 200 KB.
+3. Go back to network monitor and identify the network request corresponding to the file you are downloading.
+4. Copy the `URL` and `request headers` for the download.
+5. Now open HTTP-Downloader and navigate to Advanced download mode.
+6. Paste the copied `URL` to the **Download link** field and paste `request headers` to **Headers** field.
+7. Uncheck **Create a blank file first** option (to avoid problems when your download gets failed).
+8.
+_**If you want to start a fresh download:**_
+- Select an output folder/file and click on proceed button (bottom right) to start download

+_**If you want to resume a failed download:**_
+- Click on **Choose file** and select to your failed file.
+- Click on proceed button (bottom right) to start download

+**Note:** _If you are doing this to resume an interrupted download from HTTP-Downloader, this will create a new download instance.
+But don't worry.
+The file will be resumed from where it stopped (if the server supports it).
+The previous download task can be safely deleted (without file)._

 ### Where should I report bugs or give feedbacks?
 Please use **_Report a bug / Suggest a new feature_** option in app **_settings_** for reporting bugs, feedbacks and queries.
 We will be assisting you within a day (average time of reply: 2 hours) after you successfully report the bug.<br>